willhansen/kotlin/docs/fir/fir-basics.md

 - **SEALED_CLASS_INHERITORS**: At this stage, the compiler collects and records all inheritors of non-local sealed classes.
 - **TYPES**: At this stage, the compiler resolves all other explicitly written types in declaration headers, including:
     - explicit return types of members
-    - types of value parameters of functions
+    - types of konstue parameters of functions
     - extension receivers of members
     - bounds of type parameters
     - types of annotations (without resolution of annotation arguments)